Mostar: Interim administration (2012–2020)

+City Council

+The current composition of the Mostar City Council is:

-Former mayors of the City of Mostar
+List of mayors of the City of Mostar

 Education

 Mostar has a number of various educational institutions.
 These include University of Mostar, University Džemal Bijedić of Mostar, United World College in Mostar, nineteen high-schools and twenty four elementary schools.
 High-schools include sixteen vocational schools and three gymnasiums.

 All public schools in Mostar, both elementary and secondary education, are divided between Croat curriculum and Federal (unofficially Bosniak) curriculum schools.
 This ethnic division of schools was emplaced during the very first year of the Bosnian war and it continues, with some modifications, to this day.
 Today, the schools in Mostar and throughout Bosnia and Herzegovina are a site of struggle between ethno-national political elites in ways that reveals the precarious position of youth in the volatile nation building processes A partial exception to divided education is Gimnazija Mostar (also known as "Stara gimnazija") that implemented joint school administration and some joint student courses.
-However, Croat and Bosniak students in Gimnazija Mostar continue to have most courses according to the “national” curriculum, among them the so-called national subjects – history, literature, geography, and religion.
+However, Croat and Bosniak students in Gimnazija Mostar continue to have most courses according to the "national" curriculum, among them the so-called national subjects – history, literature, geography, and religion.

 The country's higher education reform and the signing of the Bologna Process have forced both universities to put aside their rivalry to some extent and try to make themselves more competitive on a regional level.

 University of Mostar is the second largest university in the country and the only Croatian language university in Bosnia and Herzegovina.
 It was founded in 1977 as the University "Džemal Bijedić" of Mostar, but changed name in 1992.
 The origin of the university can be traced back to the Herzegovina Franciscan Theological School, which was founded in 1895 and closed in 1945, was the first higher education institution in Mostar.
 Today's University seal shows the building of the Franciscan Monastery.

 University Džemal Bijedić of Mostar was founded in 1993.
 It employs around 250 professors and staff members.
 According to the Federal Office of Statistics, Džemal Bijedić University had 2,522 students enrolled during the 2012/2013 academic year.